Chelmsford: Climate

 As with most of the UK, Chelmsford has a temperate oceanic climate (Cfb in the Köppen climate classification), however due to its proximity to continental Europe, Chelmsford enjoys warm summers and cool but not cold winters, with a relatively narrow annual temperature range and few extremes of temperature.
 Being in the southeast of England, the city enjoys a warmer climate than most of the United Kingdom and is one of the driest areas in the country.
 The nearest met office weather station is in Writtle, 2 mi west of the city centre.

 The record highest temperature recorded in Chelmsford was 39.1 C on 19 July 2022 beating the previous record of 37.7 C which was set on 25 July 2019.

 The coldest temperature recorded in Chelmsford was -20.6 C on 29 January 1947.
 A low of -18.0 C was recorded during December 1981, and more recently the temperature fell to -13.0 C on 20 December 2010.
 Frost is common, occurring on an average of 53 nights of the year.

 Rainfall averages 591.8 mm a year, with daily totals of over 1 mm falling on 108.1 days of the year.
 Thunderstorms are rare and mostly occur during July and August.
 All averages refer to the 30-year observation period 1981–2010.

-Chelmsford was struck by a F1/F2 tornado on 23 November 1981 as part of the record-breaking nationwide United Kingdom tornado outbreak on that day causing some damage in the city centre.
+Chelmsford was struck by a F1 tornado on 23 November 1981 as part of the record-breaking nationwide United Kingdom tornado outbreak on that day causing some damage in the city centre.

 Education

-Chelmsford has a wide range of educational institutions.
-Higher education in the city is provided at one campus of Anglia Ruskin University (formerly called Anglia Polytechnic) and Writtle University College.
+Higher education in the city is provided at a campus of Anglia Ruskin University (formerly called Anglia Polytechnic) and Writtle University College.
 Chelmsford College is the main provider of further education in the city.
 Sixth form colleges are attached to many of the secondary schools listed below.

 Secondary school educational establishments in Chelmsford include: